 I'm Not Sure Pyramid Scheme Is Even The Right Description

-It's funny when I began writing this, I thought about saying that I think (in my opinion, NOT accusing them of anything) that Bubblews might be a pyramid scheme.
-After researching the definition of that, though, it might not be.
+It's funny when I began writing this, I thought about saying that I think (in my opinion, NOT accusing them of anything) that Bubblews was a pyramid scheme.
+After researching the definition of that, though, it might not have been.
 I still have a tab open here about Ponzi schemes as I'm writing this, so now I'm thinking maybe that term would be a better fit!

 I looked it up!
 A Ponzi scheme tends to entice people with promises of big returns that are true in the beginning, but as time goes on, the returns lessen or disappear.
 In the case of Bubblews, I'm not sure if this was the intent all along, or whether the people who began the website with big promises found later that they couldn't sustain what they had originally promised people.

-Essentially, it seems now that Bubblews is using writers for free content and not paying any more.
+Eventually it seemed that Bubblews was using writers for free content and not paying any more.
 At one time, it seemed like they were paying out to anyone and everyone.
 They just couldn't sustain that pace over a long term.

 I can remember reading stories of people in other countries, the Philippines comes to mind, about people who were actually using Bubblews to supplement their income and to pay daily bills.
 It became a way for people living in countries with bad economies to supplement income.
 I read about entire families who would "work" around the clock writing and earning money, just to bring in as much supplemental income as possible.
 Now, however, that source of income has dried up.
 I had a feeling it would.

 The website just couldn't keep up the promises originally made about their writers getting one cent for every like and comment.
-Now, they say that the way they pay people is through clicks on the ads that are placed on the pages.
+Then it became the way they would pay people was through clicks on the ads that were placed on the pages.
 And with that, the income people were making at one time shrunk down to almost nothing.